 Hardiness: USDA Zones 5 to 10, depending on the variety.

 2. Climbing Hydrangea (Hydrangea anomala subsp. petiolaris)

 These are extremely slow to get started, but there is nothing to beat the sight of a mature specimen in bloom.
 Climbing Hydrangea is a deciduous vine that clings with aerial roots.
 It needs solid support, like a wall, fence, or even a large tree.
 They produce the lacy hydrangea flower heads in June.
 The dried flower head and peeling bark give it winter interest.
 Worth the investment in time.
 White flowers.

 Hardiness: USDA Zones 4a to 7b, to 9b with afternoon shade.

 This April bloomer produces spicy scented, brownish-purple blossoms that hang like pendants.
 Even after the flowers fade, the foliage remains very attractive, with oblong leaves, usually grouped in leaflets of 5.
 Akebia is a very fast grower that clings by twining.
 It also comes in white (Akebia quinata 'Alba').

 Hardiness: USDA Zones 5a to 8b.

 4. Purple Passion Flower (Passiflora incarnata)

 There are over 400 varieties of passionflower, most of which are tender tropical evergreens.
-Passiflora incarnata is a deciduous species that can actually survive a bit of freezing temperature.
-In fact, it is native to the southeast United States.
+Passiflora incarnata is a deciduous species that can survive a bit of freezing temperatures.
+It is native to the southeast United States.
 It's semi-woody, with large serrated leaves.
 It clings to supports with tendrils.
 Purple Passion Flower is prized for its complex and exotic looking purple and white flowers.

 Hardiness: USDA Zones 7a+, can be overwintered indoors.